troystribling/BlueCap/README.md

 }
 ```

-Here the [peripheraDiscoveredFuture](#peripheraldiscovered) from the previous section is flatmapped to FutureStream&lt;(Peripheral, ConnectionEvent)&gt; and the peripheral is connected.
-This ensures that connections are made after peripherals are discovered.
+Here the [peripheraDiscoveredFuture](#peripheraldiscovered) from the previous section is flatmapped to connect(capacity:Int? = nil, timeoutRetries:UInt, disconnectRetries:UInt?, connectionTimeout:Double) -> FutureStream<(Peripheral, ConnectionEvent)> to ensure that connections are made after peripherals are discovered.
 When ConnectionEvents of .Timeout and .Disconnect are received an attempt is made to reconnect the peripheral.
 The connection is configured for a maximum of 5 timeout retries and 5 disconnect retries.
 If either of these thresholds is exceeded a .GiveUp event is received and the peripheral connection is terminated ending all reconnection attempts.

 ### <a name="characteristicdiscovery">Service and Characteristic Discovery</a>